fgsfds/Steam-Superheater/README.md

 ## How to use

-Download latest release for you platform from <a href="https://github.com/fgsfds/Steam-Superheater/releases">release page</a>
+Download latest release for your platform from <a href="https://github.com/fgsfds/Steam-Superheater/releases">release page</a>

 Unpack zip archive anywhere and run <b>Superheater.exe</b> or <b>Superheater</b>